yuxiang-wu/sgdsvm/svm/README.txt

    training set.
 As usual the data is randomly shuffled before producing the data files "rcv1.train.bin.gz" and "rcv1.test.bin.gz".

- * Program "make_txt" reads these binary data files and prints their contents on the standard output following the SVMLight format.
-   Such data is suitable for LIBSVM and LIBLINEAR.
-   Use options "-vw" to produce data suitable for VW.
+ * Program "make_txt" converts the data file specified as argument into formats suitable for other popular ML programs.
+The converted data is printed on the standard output.
+The default output format is suitable for LIBSVM and LIBLINEAR.
+Use options "-vw" to produce a textual format suitable for VW.
+Use option "-bin" to produce a binary file (this was an afterthought.)

 4. EXAMPLE: RCV1-V2, HINGE LOSS